Club Locomotives

 The club owns a small number of 5″ and 7.25″ gauge locomotives, as well as rolling stock for carrying passengers or for helping move equipment and materials around the site.

-Probably our most regularly used locomotive, this 7.25″ gauge battery-electric model is based on a 4-axle diesel-electric GP40 locomotive, built by General Motors between November 1965 and December 1971, and is in the livery of the New Haven Railroad.
+Probably our most regularly used locomotive, this 7.25″ gauge battery-electric model is based on a 4-axle diesel-electric GP40 locomotive, built by General Motors between November 1965 and December 1971.
+Previously in the livery of the New Haven Railroad, it has recently been refurbished and, internally, extensively rebuilt by a couple of volunteers (you know who you are…) to a very high standard, gaining its smart new livery at the same time.
 It is a powerful machine, easily capable of hauling a well loaded train around our circuit.

 Rusty